Skip to content

 - year: 2025

 Each variant inherits fields from the parent, tweaks whatever is listed inside the variant block, and gets an auto-generated id/name when not explicitly set.
-Use variants when only the metadata URL or alias table changes year-to-year.
+Use variants when only the show_slug or alias table changes year-to-year.

 Validation Workflow